honeycombio/opentelemetry-collector-symbolicator/README.md

       symbolicator:
         # source_map_store is used to configure which store to use, in this case S3
         source_map_store: s3_store
+        # s3_source_maps is used to configure the sourcing of source maps from S3
+        s3_source_maps:
           # bucket is the name of the bucket the files are stored in
           bucket: source-maps-bucket
           # (optional) region is used to configure the buckets location
           region: us-east-1
           # (optional) prefix is used to nest the files in a sub key of the bucket
           prefix: source-maps
 ```

 ### How does the S3 store source the files?